cosmos/cosmos-sdk/docs/intro/ocap.md

 Perhaps [Go2 will implement the object capability model](https://github.com/golang/go/issues/23157).

-## What does it look like?
+## Ocaps in practice

-Only reveal what is necessary to get the work done.
+The idea is to only reveal what is necessary to get the work done.

 For example, the following code snippet violates the object capabilities
 principle: